nwjs/node/doc/api/worker_threads.md

 > Stability: 1 - Experimental

-The `worker` module provides a way to create multiple environments running on independent threads, and to create message channels between them.
-It can be accessed using the `--experimental-worker` flag and:
+The `worker_threads` module enables the use of threads with message channels between them.
+To access it:

 ```js
 const worker = require('worker_threads');
 ```

-Workers are useful for performing CPU-intensive JavaScript operations; do not use them for I/O, since Node.js’s built-in mechanisms for performing operations asynchronously already treat it more efficiently than Worker threads can.
+Workers (threads) are useful for performing CPU-intensive JavaScript operations.
+They will not help much with I/O-intensive work.
+Node.js’s built-in asynchronous I/O operations are more efficient than Workers can be.

-Workers, unlike child processes or when using the `cluster` module, can also share memory efficiently by transferring `ArrayBuffer` instances or sharing `SharedArrayBuffer` instances between them.
+Unlike `child_process` or `cluster`, `worker_threads` can share memory.
+They do so by transferring `ArrayBuffer` instances or sharing `SharedArrayBuffer` instances.

 ```js
 const {